 A big advantage to setting a sci-fi world in a desert is that it's easy to conceptualize, compared to a geographically and culturally diverse world like Earth.
 The author doesn't have to spend time explaining the history or nuance of the world because there is none.

 When life becomes hard, and on such a world, it usually is, morals are the first thing you throw away.
-Law and order are swift to break down, and suddenly we have The Wild Weston anotherplanet.
-Also, it's wise to be wary of Desert Bandits.
+Law and order are swift to break down, and suddenly we have The Wild West on another planet

 Desert Planet Examples

 - Trigun was probably the first big one, at least as far as anime goes, though it's also a very good trope example, and justifies the setting very well.
 Long story short: They were going to terraform the planet (or even just find a better one), but the Big Bad tried to kill everyone and screwed it up.

 - Zoids has a considerable amount of this, seeing that the planet Zi is mostly desert.

 - In Firefly many border worlds and moons, as well as those on the Rim are only marginally terraformed, generally resulting in them being deserts or borderline.
 More affluent or Alliance worlds in the Core are more idyllic in terms of atmosphere.